-THE VALUE OF CAPITAL AND THE INTEREST ON CAPITAL (continued).
-V.-.THE VALUATION OF FIXED CAPITAL exhaust themselves in yielding one single return, but co-operate in several processes of production, and yield several returns before they are finally used up.
+Up to this point we have disregarded the circumstance that many capital-all those called "fixed capitals"-do not exhaust themselves in yielding one single return, hut co-operate in several processes of production, and yield several returns before they are finally used up.
 We were justified in hitherto neglecting this circumstance, as it is of no importance to the principle of the valuation of capital which we had first to establish.
-Now, however, that the principle has been estab-lished, we must go on to this next question.
+Now, however, that the principle has been established, we must go on to this next question.
 We shall find that the circumstance alluded to does not essentially alter matters, although it certainly renders them much more complicated.